 Mark was born with a female body and was named “Alice” by his parents.
 Growing up, he always wanted to be identified as a boy — he hated wearing dresses and bows, insisted on short hair and “boy clothes,” and didn’t understand why everyone found this so upsetting.
-By the time he was 27, he was taking testosterone supplements and began considering having his breasts removed.
+By the time he was 27, he was taking testosterone supplements and began considering having his breasts removed as part of coming out as transgender.
 While he has several friends that support him, his family refuses to talk to him and still refers to him as “Alice.”

 Larry and Susan’s son just told them that he is gay and that he is moving to the East Coast to be around more people who think like him.
 In spite of the fact that they love him very much, they are shocked and don’t know how to respond to their son’s big news.
 While they want to be supportive, they are also feeling unsettled and unsure of what to do next.